ORNL/cpp-proposals-pub/transposed/transposed.md

 to optimize for these two layouts by dispatching to an existing optimized C or Fortran BLAS (Basic Linear Algebra Subroutines).
 Delaying this until after C++26 would be a breaking change.

-We also propose a more general alternative design: adding a `transposed_mapping` customization point analogous to `submdspan_mapping`.
-This is optional to the proposal.
-Delaying it until after C++26 would also be a breaking change.

 # What the C++ Working Draft currently does